Filing A Complaint Against A Professional Fiduciary

 To file a complaint with the Bureau, click on one of the options below.
 You do not need an attorney to file a complaint.

 For violations of the Bureau's licensing laws, the Bureau has enforcement authority to issue citations and fines and to bring enforcement actions to suspend and revoke licenses.
 To initiate a disciplinary proceeding, the Bureau must determine that sufficient facts exist to prove that a professional fiduciary has violated the law.

 The Bureau's enforcement jurisdiction applies only to professional fiduciaries subject to licensing.
 If your complaint is non-jurisdictional, the Bureau will notify you and may refer you to another government agency, if appropriate.
 If your complaint is jurisdictional, in addition to investigating your complaint, the Bureau may also refer you to another government agency with jurisdiction over the matter.
-For a listing of referrals see document titled: Referrals to Other Agencies for Complaints Against Fiduciaries.

 2. RESOLVING CIVIL DISPUTES

 The Bureau cannot resolve a civil complaint against a professional fiduciary.
 A civil dispute is a matter that must be resolved between the parties.
 To determine what legal options are available you should consult with an attorney.
 Some legal resources include:

 Find an Attorney, California State Bar: